 Keep it casual with black leggings or skinny jeans, a slouchy roll neck sweater and a longer-length duster coat.

-Earn your stripes by wearing the Daisy Shoe in River Blue with a pair of navy Capri pants and a Breton top.
+Earn your stripes by wearing the Laurel Shoe in River Blue with a pair of navy Capri pants and a Breton top.
 Switch stripes for a chic-as-you-like loose cotton shirt when the temperature rises.

 Don’t rule out dresses.
 Wear skate shoes with opaque tights and a favourite tunic style, right now.
-Then break out a pair of Tara shoes and bare legs in summer.
+Then break out a pair of Mablel shoes and bare legs in summer.
 Personally, I love the idea of florals and stripes – what’s not to love about a gorgeous striped shirtdress and flower-y feet?

 Alyson Walsh is a regular feature writer for the Financial Times ‘How To Spend It’, the Guardian, Saga Magazine and the Daily Telegraph.
 Alyson started her successful style blog, That’s Not My Age almost nine years ago in order to celebrate the creed that ‘style begins at 40’.
 In her book ‘Style Forever’ she explores how the topics of fashion, age and culture are connected.
 Alyson is a former fashion editor for Good Housekeeping magazine, has appeared on BBC News and BBC Radio 4’s Woman’s Hour.

 Read more of Alyson’s top tips on how to style other key season trends, like colourful sandals and neutral shades.